suztopp/stopp-portfolio2021/README.md

 ### **TARGET AUDIENCE**

 Potential Development employers, or recruiters.
 I want them to see that I have what it takes to get my start in the industry, and will follow through with the tech as I learn it.
+I want it to reflect that I have worked hard for many years in my previous industry, and will take that on to my next industry TECH!

 ### **TECH STACK**

 HTML for content

 CSS for design

 JAVASCRIPT for hamburger menu (source https://www.harrisonmalone.dev/2021/03/navbars & https://github.com/harrisonmalone/navbar/blob/master/style.css)

 Git and Github for version control

 Netlify for deployment and hosting

-### **IMAGE CREDITS**
+### **CREDITS**

+https://unsplash.com/photos/M_5bO1WKP4o - I utilised this image for my background pic and have credited in the footer on all desktop pages.<br>
+https://icons8.com/ - I used Icons8 for my icons in the navbar, the Moon icon, Github icon, Instagram icon, and Linkedin Icon.<br>
+https://www.figma.com/ - I worked on Figma to create my wireframes.
+Ideally next time I will use a black and white wireframe site but I was happy with the high fidelity wireframes this time around.<br>
+https://www.writemaps.com/ - I used Writemaps to create my sitemap.<br>
+https://fonts.google.com/specimen/Roboto?preview.text_type=custom - I used Roboto as my font for the entire site.